Cassette is a small functional programming language. It looks like this:

 block, and can define functions with def

-.
-A module can export some of its defined functions and import other modules.
+-defined functions are exported, and can be imported in other modules.
 A module can reference imported functions by qualifying them with the module name or alias.
 Module declaration, import, and export statements must appear first in a module (its "header").

-module Foo import Bar (bar_fn), LongModuleName as LMN export foo, foo2 def foo(x) let y = Bar.parse(x) in LMN.run(y) def foo2(x) :unimplemented bar_fn(x) ; no qualifier needed
+module Foo import Bar (bar_fn), LongModuleName as LMN export foo, foo2 def foo(x) do let y = Bar.parse(x) LMN.run(y) end def foo2(x) :unimplemented bar_fn(x) ; no qualifier needed

 Primitives